crazy-max/diun/docs/notif/discord.md

 # Discord notifications

-Allow to send notifications to your Discord channel.
+Allow sending notifications to your Discord channel.

 ## Configuration